 In most cases, customs clearance is mandatory whenever you move commercial products from one country to another through any means of transport.
 However, there are some exceptions in some countries.
 You can transport goods without customs clearance; sometimes, small shipments can be exempted from customs clearance.
-For example, in the United States, if the value of your goods is less than eight hundred dollars, the customs clearance is exempted.
+For example, in the United States, if the value of your goods is less than eight hundred dollars, customs clearance is exempted.
 So, the customs clearance and its exemptions and rules are country-specific, and hence you must research the country you are operating in.

 2. Can I organize the customs clearance myself?

 Yes, there are no rules in many countries that you must hire a broker or agent to clear the customs for imports.
 However, working with a licensed agent or broker is recommended since they will possess the knowledge to carry out the customs clearing process without any hiccups.
-If you hire an experienced agent to perform these activities, you can avoid delay, confusion, costs, and mistakes.
+If you hire an experienced agent to perform these activities, you can avoid delays, confusion, costs, and mistakes.

 3. How can I check the status of the customs clearance process?

 If you hire a freight forwarder or custom clearing agent, they will keep you updated on customs clearance status.
 The brokers, agents, and freight forwarders will have an online tracker to check customs clearance status.
-They will let you know immediately if there are any delays or holdups in the customs clearance.
+They will let you know immediately if there are any delays or holdups in customs clearance.